JobPetrovcic/LeanPy/README.md

 # LeanPy
+(

-LeanPy is an external Python typechecker for Lean 4.
+LeanPy is an external Python typechecker for Lean 4 build for easier integration into machine learning libraries, especially reinforcement learning.
+It is used in [Lean kernel reinforcement learning environment](https://github.com/JobPetrovcic/LeanKernelRLEnvironment).

 ## Installation